rosell-dk/webp-express/README.md

 In a webp-enabled browser, the HTML may look like this: `<img src="image.webp">`, while in a non-webp enabled browser, it looks like this: `<img src="image.jpg">`

+#### 6. Optionally add Cache Enabler rewrite rules in your .htaccess
+*Cache Enabler* provides some rewrite rules that redirects to the cached file directly in the `.htaccess`, bypassing PHP entirely.
+Their plugin doesn't do that for you, so you will have to do it manually in order to get the best performance.
+The rules are in the "Advanced configuration" section on [this page](https://www.keycdn.com/support/wordpress-cache-enabler-plugin).

+#### ShortPixel or Cache Enabler ?
+Cache Enabler has the advantage over ShortPixel that the HTML structure remains the same.
+With ShortPixel, image tags are wrapped in a `<picture>` tag structure, and by doing that, there is a risk of breaking styles.

+Further, Cache Enabler *caches* the HTML.
+This is good for performance.
+However, this also locks you to using that plugin for caching.
+With ShortPixel, you can keep using your favourite caching plugin.

+Cache Enabler will not work if you are caching HTML on a CDN, because the HTML varies depending on the *Accept* header and it doesn't signal this with a Vary:Accept header.
+You could however add that manually.
+ShortPixel does not have that issue, as the HTML is the same for all.

 ### Does it work with lazy loaded images?
 No plugins/frameworks has yet been discovered, which does not work with *WebP Express*.